Connect with us

 Mass storage of goods

-Located in Ruiru, some 24 kilometres from Nairobi, Tatu City has attracted about 15 companies in its proposed city industrial park.
-Bidco Oil Refineries, for example, has acquired 78 acres of industrial space where it will set up a factory, while Unilever East Africa has acquired 70 acres within the development.
+Located in Ruiru, some 24km from Nairobi, Tatu City has attracted 15 companies to its proposed industrial park.
+Bidco Oil Refineries, for example, has acquired 78 acres on which it will set up a factory, while Unilever East Africa has acquired 70 acres within the development.

-On its part, Tilisi – a mixed-use development comprising 17 five-acre warehouses and packaging centres – is targeting freight forwarding firms and owners of online shops for mass storage of goods.
+On its part, Tilisi – comprising 17 five-acre warehouses and packaging centres – is targeting freight forwarding firms and owners of online shops for mass storage of goods.

 Modern logistics hubs are being set up in line with the high-tech specifications and demands of refined international tenants.
 They are completely different from the empty “go-downs” that have for years supported logistics businesses.

-The high-end logistics facilities feature, among other things, computerised wrapping systems, computerised storage and retrieval processes, and spacious storage rooms up to 18 metres high.
+The facilities feature, among other things, computerised wrapping systems, computerised storage and retrieval processes, and spacious storage rooms up to 18 metres high.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.